glotzerlab/hoomd-blue/README.md

 # Documentation

-Documentation for the current stable release is available online: [http://codeblue.umich.edu/hoomd-blue/doc/](http://codeblue.umich.edu/hoomd-blue/doc/)
+Documentation for current and previous releases is available at [readthedocs](http://hoomd-blue.readthedocs.io).

 # Change log